dashagaytan/dashagaytan/README.md

 - 👩🏼‍💻 Code below is powered by a lot of black coffee
 - 🌱 I’m currently learning Web Development @Vschool
 - 📫 How to reach me: check my bio for all social links
-- 💜 I enjoy outdoors, art, working out, and a lot of quality family time
+- 💜 I enjoy outdoors, art, working out, and quality family time